The Intent Gap

 Something else was required.
 Over time, we discovered the atom.
 We built the periodic table.
 We understood the idea of molecules, bonds, reactions, and thermodynamics.

-Deep learning today feels like alchemy.
 We’re making remarkable strides, and LLMs are impressive feats of engineering.
 But we have very little understanding of their internals.
 Nobody predicted phenomena like double descent, or the lottery ticket hypothesis – phenomena that seemingly explain a part of their behaviour.
 We’re collecting an abundance of experimental data, but in our pursuit we have not been able to glue it all into a cohesive theory.

 In this pursuit, there is something self-referential.

-The notion of intelligence has often carried a mythical quality, resisting precise formalisation alongside related concepts like consciousness, autopoiesis, and the notion of life itself.
+The ability to learn – intelligence – has often carried a mythical quality.
+Throughout millenia, it resisted precise formalisation alongside related concepts like consciousness, autopoiesis, and life.
 This was largely because the tools for formal specification were inadequate.
-But with the advent of 21st century mathematics, I believe we have the right abstractions to ask the right questions.
+But with the advent of 21st century mathematics, I believe we have the right abstractions.

 Could category theory be the formal theory of reasoning we’re after?

-1. I am a fan of the following quote from Bartosz Milewski’s book Category Theory for Programmers: “There is an unfinished gothic cathedral in Beauvais, France, that stands witness to this deeply human struggle with limitations.
+I am a fan of the following quote from Bartosz Milewski’s book Category Theory for Programmers: “There is an unfinished gothic cathedral in Beauvais, France, that stands witness to this deeply human struggle with limitations.
 It was intended to beat all previous records of height and lightness, but it suffered a series of collapses.
 Ad hoc measures like iron rods and wooden supports keep it from disintegrating, but obviously a lot of things went wrong.
 From a modern perspective, it’s a miracle that so many gothic structures had been successfully completed without the help of modern material science, computer modelling, finite element analysis, and general math and physics.
 I hope future generations will be as admiring of the programming skills we’ve been displaying in building complex operating systems, web servers, and the internet infrastructure.
 And, frankly, they should, because we’ve done all this based on very flimsy theoretical foundations.
 We have to fix those foundations if we want to move forward.”↩︎

-3. You might ask: “What if the function sorts a list, but is not efficiently implemented?”
+xswe need to provide a listys, together with proofs that the elements ofysare in ascending order, and thatysis a permutation ofxs.
+For details see this gist.↩︎You might ask: “What if the function sorts a list, but is not efficiently implemented?”
 In that case, your intent isn’t to sort a list, it’s to sort a list efficiently, and your specification needs to be refined.
 That is, the implementation matches the specification, but the specification does not match your intent.↩︎

-4. Did you know that gunpowder was invented as an accidental byproduct from experiments seeking to create the elixir of life?↩︎
+Did you know that gunpowder was invented as an accidental byproduct from experiments seeking to create the elixir of life?↩︎